 Sometimes you can lower your bills between 10-20% with relatively inexpensive solutions like LED bulbs, low flow toilets, motion sensors and timers, power bars, a new fridge, putting 3 tennis balls in your dryer, etc. Sometimes though, to get rid of utility bills completely you need to think a little more long term.

-If you borrow $5,000 and replace all your old appliances, from stove to fridge to washer etc., it will cost you $100 a month to finance for 5 years.
+If you borrow $5,000 and replace all your old appliances, it will cost you $100 a month to finance for 5 years.
 You’ll save enough to pay for that in lower utility bills until the loan is paid off, and then you’ll really start racking up the savings.

 A $5,000 investment in insulation for a house netted a 50% reduction in heating bills, for a savings of $800 a year.

-Chopping your utility bills is actually an excellent investment, often returning .08% annual Return On Investment (ROI), for the first 5 years, if not higher after that.
-Forget the stock market - invest in the comfort and property value of your own house!
+Chopping your utility bills is an excellent investment.
+It often returns .08% annual Return On Investment (ROI) for the first 5 years, if not higher after that.
+Forget the stock market – invest in the comfort and property value of your own house!

 It is important to remember that you will also be “future proofing” yourself against rising energy costs.
-All of our utility bills are about to go through the roof.
-We can either be vulnerable, or we can be smart, and protect ourselves financially by getting rid of utility bills.
+Our utility bills are about to go through the roof.
+We can either be vulnerable, or we can be smart and protect ourselves financially by getting rid of utility bills.